 Procedures for course withdrawals differ for undergraduate, graduate and PST students.
-In the case of withdrawing from all courses, resulting in zero (0) credits, refer to either the Leave of Absence (LOA) (p.
-54) or the University Withdrawal procedure.
+In the case of withdrawing from all courses, resulting in zero (0) credits, refer to either the Leave of Absence (LOA) or the University Withdrawal procedure.

-Details on course withdrawals are provided under Undergraduate Policies and Graduate Policies (p.
-43) in this catalog.
+Details on course withdrawals are provided under Undergraduate Policies and Graduate Course Withdrawals in this catalog.

-Undergraduate or graduate students withdrawing from a PST course must email or fax their written withdrawal to cce@gallaudet.edu or (202) 651-5987 (fax).
+Undergraduate or graduate students withdrawing from a PST course must email or fax their written withdrawal to cce@gallaudet.edu or or (202) 651-5987 (fax).
 There is no refund of tuition and fees.